B2B ExhibitionsMarketing Strategy

 And it showed.

 Paradise Computing commented: “We were proactive – engaging people directly and making things happen.
-Within the first couple of hours, we generated a strong number of hot leads.”
+Within the first couple of hours, we generated a strong number of leads.”

 For them, success didn’t come from the size of the stand, but from the people on it.